or Email Us

 Larry Ronan, MD

 During his distinguished, 30-year military career in the United States Army, Brigadier General (ret.)
-Jack Hammond has commanded troops at the Platoon, Troop, Battalion and Brigade level both at home and abroad, including Iraq in 2003 and Afghanistan 2011-2012.
+Jack Hammond has commanded troops at the Platoon, Troop, Battalion and Brigade level both at home and abroad, including Afghanistan in 2002, Iraq in 2003, and Afghanistan 2011-2012.
 In July 2011, Hammond became the first Massachusetts officer to achieve the rank of General in a combat theater since World War II.

-In Iraq in 2003, General Hammond simultaneously commanded two Battalions: Task Force Patriot in Balad and Task Force Enforcer, in Fallujah.
-In Kabul Afghanistan 2011-2012, General Hammond commanded Task Force Yankee and the Kabul Base Cluster Command.
-As Commanding General of the 26th Maneuver Enhanced Brigade, General Hammond was responsible for a multi-national security force of 3,000 personnel, providing security and support for 11 U.S. installations, and 10,000 coalition members.
-Task Force Yankee was also responsible for counterinsurgency, humanitarian assistance and area support for U.S. Forces in Kabul Province.
+After a brief deployment to Afghanistan in 2002, General Hammond deployed to Iraq in 2003 with the invasion force and simultaneously commanded two Battalions: Task Force Patriot in Balad performing stability and security operations, and Task Force Enforcer, in Fallujah conducting counter-insurgent operations.
+In Kabul Afghanistan 2011-2012, General Hammond commanded Task Force Yankee as the senior U.S. Commander for Kabul Province, and was responsible for a multi-national security force of 3,000 personnel, providing security and support for 11 U.S. installations, and 10,000 coalition members conducting counterinsurgency operations, humanitarian assistance and area support missions.

 General Hammond is the recipient of numerous military awards including: the Distinguished Service Medal, the Legion of Merit with Oak Leaf Cluster, Bronze Star Medal, Army Commendation Medal for Valor with Oak Leaf Cluster, French Medal of National Defense, and Bulgarian Medal of Mission Support.

-A native of Reading, MA, General Hammond holds a Bachelor of Science in Criminal Justice from the University of Massachusetts.
-While at UMass, he was commissioned as a second lieutenant through the Massachusetts Military Academy Officer Candidate School.
-General Hammond holds a Master's Degree in Healthcare Marketing from Boston University and was a National Security Fellow at Harvard University.
+A native of Reading, MA, General Hammond holds a Bachelor of Science from the University of Massachusetts, a Master's Degree in Healthcare Marketing from Boston University, and was a National Security Fellow at Harvard University.

 Michael D. Allard is the Chief Operating Officer for the Red Sox Foundation and Massachusetts General Hospital Home Base Program – a partnership between one of Major League Baseball’s premier team charities and one of the best academic medical centers in the country.
 The Home Base Program is a public private partnership that works closely with the Veterans Administration and the Department of Defense to improve the lives of veterans and families who have been impacted by the invisible wounds of war through clinical care, support, research, education, and peer-to-peer outreach.